0TedKaczynski0/0TedKaczynski0/README.md

   - 🌱 I’m currently studying Python, CSS and HTML at SENAI

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with AI and Machine Learning.
+My dream is to one day be able to found a successful startup.
 </p>

 <!-- Dropdown -->